 You asked if we could publicize clearly what our rationale was for offering 1:1 support to some people and not to others.

 We created a Mental Health and Wellbeing Statement and Handbook of Practice which is now published on the website.
 We have also posted regular updates on the website in response to enquiries clarifying how we are prioritising students in need of support at the present time.
-As the demand for counselling has increased again this year (with a 33% increase on last year in registrations with us between August-December 2014) we are needing to ensure that we still give timely support, information and signposting to other services.
 It is also true that students often find group work intervention as useful and sometimes more useful than 1:1 work, so we are also seeking to educate people into the benefits for peer to peer contact when in psychological distress.